Skip to main content

 What it is not: a "recently viewed" widget.
 That is entry-level.
 Modern personalization means the search results, the homepage layout, the product recommendations, the email content, and the category page order are all different for every visitor.

-The technology stack has three layers that work together.
+The technology stack has three layers that work together to deliver a unique experience to every visitor.

-• Delivery layer.
-The ranked output updates the experience in real time: product recommendation widgets on product pages, search result ordering, homepage modules, email product blocks, and category page layouts.
-The same logic that powers your on-site widgets can also drive your browse abandonment and post-purchase email content.
+• Delivery layer: The ranked output updates the experience in real time — product recommendation widgets, search result ordering, homepage modules, email product blocks, and category page layouts.
+The same logic that powers your on-site widgets also drives your browse abandonment and post-purchase email content.

 1. Product recommendations